This post may contain affiliate links.

-Here’s what you need to know about Sphynx cats in regards to their poop.
+Here’s what you need to know about Sphynx cats in regard to their poop.

-1. Do Sphynx Cats Poop More Than Regular Cats?
+1. Sphynx Cats Poop More Than Regular Cats!

 The first reason is that the breed has a lot of digestion issues, food intolerance, and allergies.
 This means their stomachs are more sensitive and will require a proper diet to maintain a healthy gut.